Hacken Lee: 2000s

 From 28 January 2006 to 5 February, Lee held a series of sell-out concerts at Hong Kong Coliseum, named "Hacken Lee Live In Concert 2006", which was sponsored by Carlsberg) during the Chinese New Year period, and it was the first high-definition video in Cantonese concert.
 Meanwhile, he hosted the World Cup program for TVB, his third time being a football sportscaster, and wrote the lyrics and sung for the theme song, "I'm Number 10".
 In mid 2006, Hacken traveled to Seoul for recording the live songs of next album, "Hacken Lee Seoul Concert Hall II".
 All songs were recorded at the Harmony Theatre, Koyang Culture City Hall, Korea from 28 to 31 August 2006 for live taking.
-Many local Korean musicians participated in the recording project, including Kwak Jung "Harpist K" on harp, So Kyoung-Jin on Korean big drum, Jang Hyo-Seok on saxophone, Kim Won-Jin as boy soprano, Kim Hyun-Mi and Jung Hyun-Suk performed "Joy of Strings" on violin, Kim Hae-Ryeon on viola, and Chung Yu-Young on cello, David Hodges from New York played an antique 1920 bandoneon while recording.
+Many local Korean musicians participated in the recording project, including Kwak Jung "Harpist K" on harp, So Kyoung-jin on Korean big drum, Jang Hyo-Seok on saxophone, Kim Won-jin as boy soprano, Kim Hyun-Mi and Jung Hyun-suk performed "Joy of Strings" on violin, Kim Hae-ryeon on viola, and Chung Yu-young on cello, David Hodges from New York played an antique 1920 bandoneon while recording.
 The album was released on a CD with an accompanying DVD using high-definition 1080i format, dated in November 2006, and following the success of the original Concert Hall, became the favorite of hi-fi enthusiasts, selling over 80,000 copies.

 In 2007, Lee launched the selection album "Hacken Lee No. 1 Hits", it was released on 22 November 2007, which contains 4 CDs of his classic hits and new songs.
-He participated in the concert held by Hong Kong Government, to celebrate the tenth anniversary of the establishment of the HKSAR organization.
+He participated in the concert held by the Hong Kong Government, to celebrate the tenth anniversary of the establishment of the HKSAR organization.
 At climax of the concert he sang the song "Legend Of The Dragon" and "Red Sun" with 20 professional drummers and over 10,000 primary students from Hong Kong, Macau and Taiwan.
 This performance was included in the Guinness World Records.
-In between, his environmental-themed song was named "Whispering Whose", which won the "Song of The Year" on Jade Solid Gold award.
+In between, his environmental-themed song was named "Whispering Whose"（花落誰家), which won the "Song of The Year" on Jade Solid Gold award.
 He also announced that his wife had given birth to his first son, Ryan Lee at Hong Kong Sanatorium and Hospital.